Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Quasi-locality, Domains and Local Decompositions

 For $k \geq 1$ sufficiently large, (\ref{H_0_est}) and (\ref{H_n_est}) guarantee that the first and last term above can be made arbitrarily small.
-Given such a $k$, the middle term vanishes for $n$ sufficiently large; here we used the zero energy property of the ground state.
+Given such a $k$, the middle term vanishes for $n$ sufficiently large, see the comment following \eq{locals}.
 This completes the proof. \end{proof}

 Lemma~\ref{lem:strong_convergence_of_sums} also trivially applies to the perturbed system in the GNS space.
 In fact, for $\Lambda \in \mathcal{P}_0(\Gamma)$ and $s \in \mathbb{R}$, under assumptions as above, a direct application of Lemma~\ref{lem:strong_convergence_of_sums} shows that we also have \be \lim_n \pi_0(H_{\Lambda_n} + s V_{\Lambda})\psi = H_0 \psi + s\pi_0(V_\Lambda)\psi = H(\Lambda, s) \psi \quad \mbox{for all } \psi\in \pi_0(\cA^g)\Omega. \ee